mmick66/CalendarView/README.md

 self.calendarView.selectDate(date)
 ```

-Similarly you can deselect
+Similarly you can deselect:

 ```Swift
 self.calendarView.deselectDate(date)
 ```

-You can get all the dates that where selected, either manually or programatically by
+You can get all the dates that were selected, either manually or programatically using:

 ```Swift
 self.calendarView.selectedDates